IFFHS: The World's Best Woman Player of the Century (1901–2000)

 IFFHS gave out an award decided by votes which was conducted with the participation of journalists and former players (no further details given).

+The World's Best Man Player of the 19th Century (until 1900)

+In November 2021 IFFHS announced the Dream Team of the XIX Century and the top 3 players.

+Top 10 players of all-time (2025)

+In May 2025 IFFHS announced the top 10 players of all time, based on performance stats, with Lionel Messi being the winner surpassing Pelé, the IFFHS Player of the 20th Century.

 The World's Best Youth (U20) Player

 The award was introduced in 2021.